aiibaby/opud/README.md

 #### Parts

-This table is currently unused.
-It will store the data for the parts used for each task in `Repair_Tasks`.
-This will be used in addition to `Labor_hrs` and `Labor_rate` to calculate the cost of each task when generating an invoice (currently not implemented).
+This table stores data for the Parts used for each task in `Repair_Tasks`.
+This will be used in addition to the `Labour` Table to calculate the cost of each task when generating an invoice.

+#### Labour

+This table stores data for the Labour used to complete each task in `Repair_Tasks`.
+This will be used in addition to the `Parts` Table to calculate the cost of each task when generating an invoice.

 ## Application Dependencies